nixworks/public/news/2010/11/2/README.md

 ##### Tarapur
 ### [17 people are killed and three others injured when a truck carrying them overturned at Tarapur talukav near Indranaj in India.
 The truck was on its way from Surat to Bhavnagar. ](/news/2010/11/2/17-people-are-killed-and-three-others-injured-when-a-truck-carrying-them-overturned-at-tarapur-talukav-near-indranaj-in-india-the-truck-was.md)
-_Context: India, Bhavnagar, Surat, Indranaj, Tarapur_
+_Context: Indranaj, Bhavnagar, Tarapur, Surat, India_

 ##### Mounts Merapi
 ### [Continuing eruptions of Mount Merapi in Java, Indonesia, lead to cancellation of flights to the nearby city of Yogyakarta. ](/news/2010/11/2/continuing-eruptions-of-mount-merapi-in-java-indonesia-lead-to-cancellation-of-flights-to-the-nearby-city-of-yogyakarta.md)
-_Context: Mounts Merapi, Indonesia, Yogyakarta, Java_
+_Context: Java, Indonesia, Yogyakarta, Mounts Merapi_

 ##### Venezuelan President
 ### [President of Venezuela Hugo Chvez welcomes President of Colombia Juan Manuel Santos to Caracas. ](/news/2010/11/2/president-of-venezuela-hugo-chavez-welcomes-president-of-colombia-juan-manuel-santos-to-caracas.md)
-_Context: Venezuelan President, Caracas, Juan Manuel Santos, Colombia, Hugo Chvez, Venezuela, Colombian President_
+_Context: Hugo Chvez, Venezuela, Juan Manuel Santos, Colombia, Caracas, Venezuelan President, Colombian President_

 ##### Taiwan
 ### [A senior military intelligence officer is arrested in Taiwan for being a double agent for China. ](/news/2010/11/2/a-senior-military-intelligence-officer-is-arrested-in-taiwan-for-being-a-double-agent-for-china.md)